shopsys/shopsys/docs/model/entities.md

 Data factory has to create an item in this array for each domain ID, otherwise domain entities would not be created correctly (a domain entity should exist for each domain, even with null values).

 Therefore the multidomain field has PHPDoc annotation `string[]|null[]` or `int[]|null[]`.
-For boolean multidomain properties, we recommend using default value filled in the factory and PHPDoc annotation `bool[]` only, eg. property [`TransportData::$enabled`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/Transport/TransportData.php).
+For boolean multidomain properties, we recommend using default value filled in the factory and PHPDoc annotation `bool[]` only, e.g., property [`TransportData::$enabled`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/Transport/TransportData.php).

 #### Multilanguage